Beach Hazards Statement issued for San Luis Obispo County Central Coast by NWS - News Break

 Beach Hazards Statement issued for San Luis Obispo County Central Coast by NWS

-Effective: 2021-05-23 03:21:00 PDT Expires: 2021-05-23 11:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water due to dangerous surf conditions or stay near occupied lifeguard towers.
+Effective: 2021-05-22 14:13:00 PDT Expires: 2021-05-23 11:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water due to dangerous surf conditions or stay near occupied lifeguard towers.
 Stay off rock jetties as they can be deadly in such conditions when waves break over them.
-Target Area: San Luis Obispo County Central Coast; Santa Barbara County Central Coast BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 11 AM PDT THIS MORNING * WHAT...Dangerous rip currents and breaking waves due to elevated surf of 6 to 9 feet. * WHERE...San Luis Obispo County Central Coast and Santa Barbara County Central Coast. * WHEN...Until 11 AM PDT this morning. * IMPACTS...There is an increased risk of drowning.
+Target Area: San Luis Obispo County Central Coast; Santa Barbara County Central Coast BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH SUNDAY MORNING * WHAT...Dangerous rip currents and breaking waves due to elevated surf of 6 to 9 feet. * WHERE...San Luis Obispo County Central Coast and Santa Barbara County Central Coast. * WHEN...Through Sunday morning. * IMPACTS...There is an increased risk of drowning.
 There will be dangerous rip currents that can pull swimmers and surfers out to sea.
 Large breaking waves can cause injury, wash people off beaches and rocks, and capsize small boats near shore.alerts.weather.gov